 For a more detailed account of our whale watching trip, please check out this blog post.

-Whales weren’t the only wildlife we saw on our adventure!
+Whales weren’t the only wildlife we saw on our day in Juneau.

 After our whale watching tour, we were dropped off at Mendenhall Glacier Recreation Area where we saw a momma bear and her cub, along with a porcupine, and red salmon.